 Maintain a reserve of cash and short-term bonds.
 If you have the choice, consider covering expenses with cash reserves, or withdraw from bonds, during down years.
 By doing so, you avoid selling stocks after prices have fallen and you’ll have more money in stocks to take advantage of a potential recovery.

 Tap into home equity.
 If you’re a homeowner, the equity in your home can be a valuable source of funds when markets are down.
 To turn that equity into cash, consider downsizing into a less expensive home.
-If you’re staying put, you can borrow against the equity in your home with a reverse mortgage.
+If you’re staying put and are 62 or older, you can borrow against the equity in your home with a reverse mortgage.
 The loan is repaid when you no longer live in your home and it is sold.
 However, if you take advantage of a reverse mortgage, you won’t be able to leave your home to your heirs.

 Purchase an income annuity.
 An annuity is a contract under which you make one or several payments to an insurance company.
 In return, the company agrees to make regular payments to you over a defined period of time in the future.
 If you’re worried about a market downturn depleting your nest egg, they can potentially be a source of guaranteed income.
 That said, annuities aren’t right for everyone.
 Talk to a financial professional to decide where an annuity or other risk management strategies fit into your overall financial plan.